 Ammersive are on a mission to create a wide variety of immersive audio experiences that will entertain listeners and offer a brief escape from the daily stresses of life.
 Ideas for new sounds are actively encouraged and users can submit their own via the app.

 When the use-case allows it, you can even go beyond entertainment.
 Like I created an immersive audio experience for the German bloodcancer aid.
 With immersive storytelling, listeners could feel empathy and understand why it is important to become a blood donor.
 Since the experience was in a container I could use spatial sound to create an “audio avatar”.
 So it really sounded like an actual blood cancer patient opened the door to tell his or her story.
+Read more about this immersive sound experience vs bloodcancer.

 There are already some rule of thumbs out there.
 Like the point I made when criticizing the approach of New York times, linked here.
 But since the medium is so new I also had to break a lot of conventional rules that applied to stereo for years.